-If you are looking for a tasty treat on these cold Autumn mornings (or afternoons and evenings) perhaps a bowl of organic old fashioned oatmeal would hit the spot.
-I was recently flipping through my “Fix it and Forget-It Cookbook: Feasting with your Slow Cooker” and happened to see a recipe for making oatmeal in the slow cooker.
+Organic Slow Cooker Oatmeal Recipe If you are looking for a tasty treat on a chilly morning (or afternoons and evenings) perhaps a bowl of organic old fashioned slow cooker oatmeal would hit the spot.
+I was recently flipping through my “Fix-It and Forget-It Cookbook: Feasting with your Slow Cooker” and happened to see a recipe for making slow cooker oatmeal.

-Well, my creative kitchen gremlin tapped me on the shoulder and said “hey buddy let’s experiment.”
-So experiment we did.
+Well, my creative kitchen gremlin tapped me on the shoulder and said “hey buddy let’s experiment with some crock pot oatmeal for breakfast.”

-Here is my Organic Old Fashioned Oatmeal Slow Cooker Recipe:
+Our Organic Old Fashioned Slow Cooker Oatmeal Recipe:

 2 Cups dry Organic Old Fashioned Oats